 Program Book Design

 We already have a veteran parent to do this, but it's time for an "apprentice" to see what is involved for next year.
 The program book gives details of all of the visiting bands and MHS, our sponsors, particulars about TOB, and other ads and announcements.
 If graphic arts is your thing, we could really use you to learn with us!
 There are no duties at the Showcase for the Program Book Designer.
-Everything is finalized and to the printer by September 1.
+Everything is finalized and to the printer by the beginning of September.
 It's just a mad rush to compile everything and to accommodate late entries.

 Program Book Sales

 This is simply working in the field house and selling program books to incoming spectators.
-There will be a morning/afternoon & and an afternoon/evening shift.
+This is one of our biggest fundraising profits.

 50/50 Ticket Sales

 We run a 50/50 raffle to benefit our band (and the winning ticket holders!) at our competition.
-There will be two sales and two drawings to accommodate the first & second halves.
 If you like interacting with the crowd & have a loud voice, this is the job for you!

 Clean Up Crew